cboyer/mirth-zabbix/README.md

 *Example:*
 To trigger "Queue on Zabbix Monitoring | Zabbix Server" problem when queued > 20, add macro `{$QUEUED:"Zabbix Monitoring | Zabbix Server"}` with value `20`.
 If no context is set on a macro, default macro `{$QUEUED}` will be used.

 To disable unwanted item/trigger creation, you have to disable item/trigger prototype in template discovery rules (Templates > Template App Mirth > Discovery rules).

-## What's next ?

-- ~~IP source filtering for security~~ done !
-- ~~Zabbix version 4 compatibility~~ done !
-- [UserParameter](https://www.zabbix.com/documentation/4.0/manual/config/items/userparameters) functionality to trigger custom actions in Mirth.

 ## License